AbayomiOlaoye/elkanis_official_website/README.md

 ### Key Features <a name="key-features"></a>

-- The client serves it's own data.
+- The client serves its own data.
 - Use of React hooks.
 - Swiftly performant and smartly responsive website.